rose-kendrick/Assignment4/README.md

   - Bash script that copies filetest.sh from another directory into this one and tests whether it exists and if it empty.
 It also prints out the permssions on the file.
 - mwr.py
   - Uses bisection to solve for the temperature at different depths on Jupiter and plots Temperature vs Depth, saving to mwrTemperature.png.
+- .gitignore
+  - Keeps git from commiting any plots I made in mwr.py.